220328-uta-sh-net-ext/training-code/3-Services/Notes.md

             * It gives other potential actions the user can take after doing one action
             * Ex: GetAllPokemon would then give the user potential actions to take such as AddPokemon
 * Client-Server
-    * Client app will evolve separately from the server from the server app without any dependencies on each other
+    * Client app will evolve separately from the server  app without any dependencies on each other
     * Same concept of when we change our DL from the file system to database without breaking the other projects
     * Decoupling the services from each other (Matters the most when we do MSA (microservices design pattern))
     * Same concept of one service being change shouldn't break a different service
 * Layered System
     * Constraining the interactions of your components to the ones in the next Layer
     * The service should only have access to components it is dependent on
-    * Ex: The BL can only access the DL and the UI can only access BL and not DL
+    * Ex: The request sent from the client can pass through many intermeditaries like router, firewall etc... wach layer doesn't know anything about any layer other than immediate layer.
 * Stateless
     * Server isn't responsible for storing client state
     * It will just treat every http request as new or completely different even if it came from the same client or even doing the same http request (refreshing the page)